run_style style args

 The verlet style is a standard velocity-Verlet integrator.

 The verlet/split style is also a velocity-Verlet integrator, but it splits the force calculation within each timestep over 2 partitions of processors.
-See Section_start 6 for an explanation of the -partition command-line switch.
+See Section 2.7 for an explanation of the -partition command-line switch.

 Specifically, this style performs all computation except the kspace_style portion of the force field on the 1st partition.
 This include the pair style, bond style, neighbor list building, fixes including time intergration, and output.
 The kspace_style portion of the calculation is performed on the 2nd partition.